AvansETI/SmartGridAI/B4B Building Climate Prediction/RESEARCH.md

 In the regression loss equation above, as q has a value between 0 and 1, the first term will be positive and dominate when over predicting, $y^{i}_{p} > y_{i}$, and the second term will dominate when under-predicting, $y^{i}_{p} < y_{i}$.
 For q equal to 0.5, under-prediction and over-prediction will be penalized by the same factor, and the median is obtained.
 The larger the value of $q$, the more over-predictions are penalized compared to under-predictions.
 For $q$ equal to 0.75, over-predictions will be penalized by a factor of 0.75, and under-predictions by a factor of 0.25.
 The model will then try to avoid over-predictions approximately three times as hard as under-predictions, and the 0.75 quantile will be obtained.

+Now that we have a clear understanding of these, we can start explaining the quantile forcasting and the TFT's loss function.

 ## Sources:
 - https://arxiv.org/pdf/1706.03762.pdf
     - https://towardsdatascience.com/transformers-explained-visually-part-1-overview-of-functionality-95a6dd460452